Sandymount: Sandymount Strand

-Sport and leisure
+Sport

 The area of Sandymount has three cricket clubs - YMCA (the 2020 All-Ireland champions), Pembroke and Railway Union, and a number of internationals line out for these clubs.
-For example, when Ireland beat England in an ODI in Southampton in August 2020, six of the 11 players were members of these three clubs, including captain Andy Balbirnie, and Kevin O'Brien, who in 2011 (also in a win over England) scored the fastest ever century in a World Cup.
+For example, when Ireland beat England in an ODI in Southampton in August 2020, six of the 11 players were members of these three clubs, including captain Andy Balbirnie and Kevin O'Brien.
 The three clubs have 14 men's teams and a large (more variable) number of youth and women's teams.
-Kim Garth, who has played for Perth Scorchers in the WBBL and is currently seeking to qualify for Australia women, was a member of Pembroke before leaving for a contract in Australia.
+Kim Garth, the Irish-Australian cricketer, was a member of Pembroke before leaving for a contract in Australia.

-The Gaelic Athletic Association club Clanna Gael Fontenoy operates in the area, with grounds between Sandymount, Irishtown and Ringsend, and attracts some players from Sandymount, although a majority come from Irishtown and Ringsend..
-Gaelic football, hurling and Camogie have become popular in the Sandymount area with over 350 families in the wider area (including Irishtown and Ringsend) being members of the club.
-This club has seen much success, at both club and county levels.
-In 2019 and 2021 the U16 Football teams became Champions of Dublin, and several players on both those teams are from Sandymount.
+The Gaelic Athletic Association club Clanna Gael Fontenoy operates in the area, with grounds between Sandymount, Irishtown and Ringsend.
+In 2019 and 2021, the club's U16 football teams became champions of Dublin, and several players on both those teams are from Sandymount.

 The sport of rugby is also prominent in the area, with local clubs including Monkstown F.C. and Railway Union.
 There are also two gymnasia/fitness clubs.

-Hockey is also represented by Pembroke Wanderers H.C. on Serpentine Avenue, in the area since 1922.
+Hockey is also represented by Pembroke Wanderers H.C. on Serpentine Avenue (founded in 1922).
+Epworth Badminton Club is also based in Sandymount.

-Epworth Badminton Club has club nights twice a week in the village and also runs a summer club.

-parkrun

-Poolbeg parkrun takes place every Saturday at 9:30 at Sean Moore Park.
+Poolbeg's parkrun takes place on Saturdays at Sean Moore Park.